 A great group photo starts with composing the image.
 With large family pictures, it’s a good idea to head into the shot with the composition already in mind.
+This way you won’t have to build the frame on the spot.

 Arranging a large group takes a significant amount of time.
 If you have a composition in mind, you can work more efficiently.
 And you’ll have happier, less impatient subjects.